Knappek/Knappek.github.io/docs/vsphere-with-tanzu/tanzu-packages/deploy-packages-airgapped.md

     and then create a Kubernetes secret:

     ```shell
-    kubectl -n tanzu-packages-user-managed create secret generic image-pull-secret-overlay-daemonset --from-file=image-pull-secrets-overlay-daemonset.yaml
+    kubectl create secret generic image-pull-secret-overlay-daemonset \
+      --from-file=image-pull-secrets-overlay-daemonset.yaml \
+      -n tanzu-packages-user-managed
     ```

-5. We do the same for StatefulSets.
+1. We do the same for StatefulSets.
 Create the overlay `image-pull-secrets-overlay-statefulsets.yaml`

     ```yaml
     #@ load("@ytt:overlay", "overlay")